 Comparison can be a huge challenge for creatives– You look outward to get inspired, but wind up feeling like you don’t measure up compared to everyone else’s awesomest work.
 Artist Lisa Congdon wrote poignantly about the comparison trap after her talk at Weapons of Mass Creation Fest this year.
-Another former WMC speaker is designer/blogger, Margot Harrington of Pitch Design Union, whose button design for this year’s Button-O-Matic series speaks directly to this tendency to compare ourselves to others.
+Another former WMC speaker, designer/blogger Margot Harrington‘s design for this year’s Button-O-Matic series speaks directly to this tendency to compare ourselves to others.
 Margot’s advice: You do you.
 Read on for more on the inspiration behind her design.

 What inspired your Button-O-Matic design?